Esthenia-collaboration/rfswarm-docker/README_TEMPLATE.md

 - You should see local/rfswarm-manager-base in the list of images.

 - The Manager container can be started using the settings defined in `compose-manager.yml`.
+- In this case providing a scenario file while running the manager image is mandatory.
 A minimal `docker run` equivalent is:

 ```bash